 We next consider each of systems X and Y mentioned above.
 We assume that in the initial state, X and Y share information, where the magnitude of the MI is MI_0 .
-First, we consider only X. From the principle of equal a priori probabilities, the initial number of states $W_X(MI_0)$ of X is then expressed as
+First, we consider only X. The initial number of states $W_X(MI_0)$ of X is then expressed as